Assign to Google Classroom

-The company is based in Guangzhou, China.
-It pulled the cloth off the Ehang 184 at the Las Vegas Convention Center.
-This was during the CES gadget show in early January.
-A company video showed it flying.
-It looks like a small helicopter.
-But it has four doubled propellers.
-They spin parallel to the ground like other drones.
+The Guangzhou, China-based company pulled the cloth off the Ehang 184 at the Las Vegas Convention Center during the CES gadget show.
+In a company video showing it flying, it looks like a small helicopter but with four doubled propellers spinning parallel to the ground like other drones.

-The electric-powered drone can be fully charged in two hours.
-It can carry up to 220 pounds.
-It can fly for 23 minutes at sea level, according to Ehang.
-The cabin fits one person and a small backpack.
-The drone even has air conditioning and a reading light.
+The electric-powered drone can be fully charged in two hours, carry up to 220 pounds and fly for 23 minutes at sea level, according to Ehang.
+The cabin fits one person and a small backpack and even has air conditioning and a reading light.
 With propellers folded up, it's designed to fit in a single parking spot.

-After setting a flight plan, passengers only need to give two commands.
-Those are, "take off" and "land."
-Each is controlled by a single click on a Microsoft Surface tablet.
+After setting a flight plan, passengers only need to give two commands, "take off" and "land," each controlled by a single click on a Microsoft Surface tablet, the company said.

-U.S. authorities are just starting to lay out guidelines for drone use.
-A human-passenger drone seems certain to face strict scrutiny.
+U.S. authorities are just starting to lay out guidelines for drone use, and a human-passenger drone seems certain to face strict scrutiny.

-Ehang co-founder and Chief Financial Officer Shang Hsiao said the company hopes to sell the device for $200,000 to $300,000 beginning this year.
-But he acknowledged the device occupies a legal "gray area."
-When or if it would be sold in the U.S. is a question.
+Ehang co-founder and Chief Financial Officer Shang Hsiao said the company hopes to sell the device for $200,000 to $300,000 beginning this year but acknowledged it occupies a legal "gray area."

 "The whole world never had something like this before," he said.

-A passenger would have no controls as a backup, Hsiao said.
-In the event of a problem, the company plans to have a remote control center.
-It would take over the vehicle and ensure it lands safely, he said.
+A passenger would have no controls as a backup, he said.
+In the event of a problem the company plans a remote control center that would take over the vehicle and ensure it lands safely, he said.

-Chief Marketing Officer Derrick Xiong said the vehicle has been flown more than 100 times.
-It has flown at low altitudes.
-Those flights have been in a forested area in Guangzhou.
-The flights included several with a person inside.
+Chief Marketing Officer Derrick Xiong said the vehicle has been flown more than 100 times at low altitudes in a forested area in Guangzhou, including several times with a person inside.

 One thing that makes quad-copters safer than helicopters is their numerous propellers, Xiong said.
 Even if three of the four arms have their six propellers disabled, the final arm's working propellers can ensure a rough landing by spiraling toward the ground, he said.

-The company also makes smaller drones.
-It said in August it had raised $42 million in capital from various investors including GP Capital, GGV Capital, ZhenFund and others.
-That money is in addition to $10 million raised the previous year.
+The company, which also makes smaller drones, said in August it had raised $42 million in capital from various investors including GP Capital, GGV Capital, ZhenFund and others, following $10 million in capital raised the previous year.